FrancescoMar04/ssh-bruteforce-detection-lab/README.md

 ## Overview

 This project simulates a real-world cybersecurity scenario involving a brute-force attack against an SSH service on a Linux server.
-The objective is to demonstrate a complete security workflow, from initial network setup to attack execution, log analysis, detection, and final system hardening.
+This project simulates a real-world cybersecurity scenario involving a brute-force attack against an SSH service on a Linux server.
+The goal is to demonstrate how vulnerable a machine is and how to make it more secure from such attacks.

 The lab was built using 3 virtual machines to replicate an attacker, a target system, and an administrative host.
 This is a summary of the LAB, to see the project itself you need to go to the "phases" folder.